 Submitting an appeal

-The complainant or the original poster may appeal a decision to the abuse team as a whole.
+The complainant or the original poster may appeal a decision to the Policy & Abuse team as a whole.
 During the appeal, the original decision will remain in effect.
-We will attempt to resolve appeals as speedily as possible, but please remember that we are all volunteers.
-The abuse team's decisions are final unless overturned by the Board at the Board's sole discretion.
+We will attempt to resolve appeals as speedily as possible, but please remember that the Policy & Abuse team is entirely comprised of volunteers.
+The team's decisions are final unless overturned by the Board at the Board's sole discretion.
 There is no right of appeal to the Board.
-The abuse team, however, may consult with the Board or with committee members authorized by the Board if the abuse team decides that consultation would help resolve an issue.
+The team, however, may consult with the Board or with committee members authorized by the Board if the team decides that consultation would help resolve an issue.

 Account statuses